 Final Thoughts

-If you are still unsure which kind of bow to get, you should visit your local music store and play around with a few to know which one is for you.
+If you are still unsure which kind of bow to get, it is recommended that you visit your local music store and try out a few bows to see which one feels right for you.
+It is essential to invest in a good quality bow as it can significantly affect the sound of your cello playing.